1.0 POLICY STATEMENT

 - Self-plagiarism which constitutes copying verbatim from one’s own earlier published work in a journal or conference proceedings without appropriate citations.

-- Paraphrasing or changing an author’s words or style without
+- Paraphrasing or changing an author’s words or

 2.3.2 Disruptive Conduct – Conduct that intentionally and substantially obstructs or disrupts teaching or freedom of movement or other / lawful activities on the campus premises or in connection with any other Institute-sponsored event or activity.